akamai/cli-edgeworkers/README.md

 1. If the context contain invalid item, the command will skip that item and continue.

 ### View current logging level for the EdgeWorker
-Allows customers to view currently set logging level for the edgeworker.
+Allows customers to view the details of logging level overrides for the edgeworker.

 Usage: `akamai edgeworkers log-level get [options] <edgeworker-identifier> [logging-identifier]`